-Opinion | Sure, send our kids back to unsafe schools, even though it isn’t ‘in the best interest of anyone’
+Opinion | A top D.C. school principal asked questions about unsafe reopening.
+He was summarily ousted.

 It gets worse.
 In recent days and weeks, the revered longtime principal of D.C.’s top-ranked high school raised concerns with school administrators about reopening an elementary school, which he also oversees, despite poor ventilation in its 93-year-old, unrenovated building.
 For this — protecting students and teachers — Richard Trogisch was suddenly removed from all of his positions on Wednesday.

 Students, teachers and parents erupted in protest.
 D.C.
-Public Schools responded with a statement saying that his sudden removal, in the middle of a pandemic, was because of an unspecified personnel matter (years ago he helped one of his teachers get a pre-K slot for her child so she could keep teaching), but nobody is deceived.
+Public Schools responded with a statement saying that his abrupt removal, in the middle of a pandemic, was because of an unspecified personnel matter (years ago he helped one of his teachers get a pre-K slot for her child so she could keep teaching), but nobody is deceived.

 Sito Narcisse, head of secondary schools for D.C., acknowledged during a video-conference meeting with outraged parent representatives Wednesday night that the removal of the principal was “not in the best interest” of students.
 Instructional Superintendent Jerry Jellig agreed: “I don’t think any of us thought this was in the best interest of anyone. … There are times when you simply can’t make decisions based on the best interest of kids, teachers."
 I obtained a recording of the meeting from the school’s parents association, of which I am a member.